 Hikers who want to spend more than a day or two hiking may want to get a hiking guide to the island to better pre-plan their hikes and routes.
 A couple of recommendations are this guide by Cicerone and this guide to 40 highlighted walks around the island.

 For those planning to do any longer hikes (on trails or off-trail), we’d recommend getting a good hiking map.
 We personally recommend the Ordinance Survey maps (these are some of the best maps within the UK) for the area(s) of Skye you plan to go hiking.
-There are OS 1: 50,000 scale Landranger maps (good for those planning to stick to established hikes and paths) as well as the OS 1:25,000 scale Explorer Maps for those wanting to get off the paths.
+There are OS 1: 50,000 scale Landranger maps (good for cyclists and those planning to stick to established hikes and paths) as well as the OS 1:25,000 scale Explorer Maps for those wanting to get off the paths.

 If you are looking for a climbing guide or trainer, we’d recommend checking our Skye Guides.
 They are a local climbing company that specializes in mountain scrambling and climbing in the Cuillin and are experts in this area.
 They provide mountain guides, help plan itineraries, and provide training for hikers and climbers of all experience and fitness levels.
 They can also help devise a great itinerary to get you away from the crowds.